patriques82/patriques82.github.io/_posts/2020-07-28-setting-up-a-kotlin-ee-project-with-graphql-running-on-payara.md

 </div>

 We use the more modern plugins DSL instead of the legacy buildscript block to use external binary plugins.
-We use kotlin.jvm plugin to enable tasks to compile Kotlin to JVM byte code, and the war plugin to enable the war task, which we will enhance later.
+We use [kotlin.jvm](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.jvm) plugin to enable tasks to compile Kotlin to JVM byte code, and the [war](https://maven.apache.org/plugins/maven-war-plugin) plugin to enable the war task.

 ##### Dependencies